rehierl/node-tree-outliner/88-todos.md

 `Section Node.parentSection` -
 a hint towards how it has to be implemented.

-**CLARIFICATION**
+An implementation does not have to keep references to all open sections at hand - i.e. as an ordered list.

-(2) the section's default scope ends with the first exit event of a presequent (i.e. with regards to the first node) and unassociated node.
+An algorithm only needs to know what the parent section of the next subsequent node is - use `Section Section.parentSection`.

-**CLARIFICATION**
+**TODO** -
-Because an implementation does not always have to keep references to all open sections at hand.
-That is, because an algorithm only needs to know what the parent section of the next subsequent node is.
+similar to if-then-else constructs in a programming language - rethink that thought! - sibling sections? - sectioning nodes belong to the parent section? -

-**CLARIFICATION**
+**TODO** -
-similar to if-then-else constructs in a programming language -
+The exit event of any container node needs to check if one or more sections end with it.

-* any parent node could be the parent container of a type-2 section.
+* any container node could be the parent container of a section.
 * any number of sections may have the same parent container.
-* a declared section may already be closed by some non-default definition.
+* a declared section may already be closed due to a non-default definition.

 <!-- ======================================================================= -->
 ## rank of a section